Khaltmaagiin Battulga: Wrestling

-Battulga grew up around Mongolian traditional wrestling, as his father Khaltmaa was a coach.
-Battulga was a member of the Mongolian National wrestling team from 1983-1990 and won the world cup championship in Ulaanbaatar in 1989.
-Battulga was awarded a Merited Sportsmen of Mongolia in 1995 before being selected as the Chairman of the Mongolian Judo Federation in 2006.
+Battulga grew up practicing Mongolian traditional wrestling, as his father Khaltmaa was a coach.
+He later transitioned to sambo wrestling and represented the Mongolian People's Republic in international competition from 1983 to 1990.
+He won gold at the 1983 World Championships and 1989 World Cup, along with several other medals at the World Championships, World Cup, and Friendship Games.
+Battulga was awarded a Merited Sportsmen of Mongolia in 1995, and became Chairman of the Mongolian Judo Federation in 2006.
 Under Battulga's leadership at the Judo Federation, Mongolian judokas became Olympic champions for the first time in history.

 Political activity

 In 2004, Battulga became a Member of Parliament for Bayankhongor province for the first time.
-He was re-elected to parliament in 2008 and 2012.
+He was re-elected to parliament in 2008, 2012, and 2024.
 From 2008 to 2012, he was Minister of Roads and Transport of Mongolia.
 In 2012, he was appointed to the post of Minister of Industry and Agriculture of Mongolia.

 Election

 Presidential elections were held on 26 June 2017.
 Incumbent President Tsakhiagiin Elbegdorj was constitutionally barred from running for a third term.
 Battulga ran in the election representing the Democratic Party.
 He ran against former Prime Minister Miyeegombyn Enkhbold of the Mongolian People's Party.
 For the first time, no candidate received a majority of the vote in the first round, forcing a run-off between Battulga and Enkhbold on 7 July, brought forward from 9 July.
 In the second round, Battulga was narrowly elected with 50.61% of the popular vote.

+The "Mongolia Will Win" or "Moya" grassroots movement, also known as "Мояа" in Mongolian, emerged from President Battulga's 2017 election slogan "Монгол Ялна" (Mongol Yalna), which translates to "Mongolia Will Win".
+The term "Мояа" (Moya) is a derivative of this slogan.
+Moya activists are a diverse, impassioned group bound by a shared sense of Mongolian nationalism and a deep distrust of the political establishment.